Not sure what you need to do to get your Wyoming contractor’s license and start your business? We have the step-by-step guide here.

 You’re a contractor.
 You like working with your hands and solving problems.
 So is sorting through government websites and filling out forms your idea of a good time?
 Probably not.
 There’s no way around it, though - you need a Wyoming contractor’s license if you want to start your handyman business.

 While I can’t wave a magic wand and make the process disappear, I can make it easier.
-I’ve sorted through Wyoming’s rules and regulations to bring you an easy-to-follow guide to getting your license.
+I’ve sorted through Wyoming’s rules and regulations to bring you an easy-to-follow guide to getting your contractor license.

 I wasn’t lying when I said you need a Wyoming contractor’s license to work on professional projects.
 Why, though?
 There’s a good reason for regulating contractors, and it isn’t just a bunch of red tape.